-As is evident from this website, many of the Reffell family were involved with the brewing or selling of beer, and sometimes both.
-Often this was kept in the blood so to speak, when the female line also went on to marry ‘in the trade’.
-Such an example of this was when Harriett Reffell, the fifth daughter of John Reffell, married Arthur John Charles White who in 1862 became the publican of the ‘Eagle’ public house at 46 Croydon Road in Reigate Surrey.
+Many of the Reffell family were involved with the brewing or selling of beer, and often both.
+Sometimes the female line went on to marry ‘in the trade’.
+Such as Harriett Reffell, the fifth daughter of John Reffell, when she married Arthur John Charles White who in 1862 became the publican of the ‘Eagle’ public house at 46 Croydon Road Reigate Surrey.

 Arthur John Charles had been born to John White and Lydia Sophia Dee on 18 April 1829 and baptised at St Pancras Old Church on 13 May 1829.
 In their early days of their marriage, Arthur and Harriett had moved around the country with Arthur’s work, as can be seen by the children’s births; Arthur Henry, born Lewisham 1852; Horatio, born Gomshall 1853; Harriett Sophia, born Weybridge 1854; Alfred, born Weybridge 1856; Ada, born Southampton 1860 and Edwin Albert, born Reigate 1867.